 class Array

-An Array is an ordered, integer-indexed collection of objects, called elements.
-Any object (even another array) may be an array element, and an array can contain objects of different types.
+An Array object is an ordered, integer-indexed collection of objects, called elements; the object represents an array data structure.

 Array Indexes